 It’s crucial to avoid black hat link-building techniques such as buying links or participating in link farms.
 These tactics can result in penalties from search engines, potentially causing long-term damage to your site’s visibility and reputation.

-Remember, link building is an ongoing process.
+Remember, link-building is an ongoing process.
 Consistently producing high-quality content and actively seeking linking opportunities will help you build a strong, diverse backlink profile over time, significantly boosting your site’s authority and search engine rankings.

 Technical SEO: Site speed, mobile-friendliness, and site structure